unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 :::info Keep in Mind

-- **Multiple pools:** With Unraid 6.9 and later, you can create and name different cache pools, tailoring them to match your specific needs.
+- **Multiple pools:** You can create and name different cache pools, tailoring them to match your specific needs.
 - **SSD vs. HDD:** SSDs are great for speed, while you can use HDDs for large, sequential data workloads.
 Additionally, HDDs can help prolong the lifespan of your SSDs.
 - **Redundancy matters:** To protect your data, use more than one drive in a cache pool.
 A single drive pool won't protect you from potential drive failure.
 - **File system choice:** The default file system for cache pools is BTRFS, which supports various RAID options for added redundancy and flexibility.